Ankle sprains; the importance of proper care and follow-up. Some advice from the NY Times too.

 Ankle sprains; most of us have experienced them.
 Perhaps you were playing a sport and came down on it improperly, or were running and stepped on a stone and the ankle turned in, or you were wearing high heel shoes and a misstep caused the ankle to turn in and sprain.

 What you do after the sprain can mean either future sprains or perhaps body mechanics that will recover from ankle turns quickly minimizing or preventing damage.

 If you do sprain your ankle, early motion is needed to assure better healing.
 If you cannot bear weight on it, ice baths are helpful with ranges of motion exercises until you can bear weight.
 Once the ankle begins to bear weight, balance boards are helpful to strengthen the ankle, as well as other balancing exercises to improve the response of the mechanoreceptors in the leg and ankle (send messages to the brain on where the ankle is placed as we walk).
-Chiropractic manipulation to the ankle a few weeks post injury can also help as well as myofascial release, since the joints often jam during a sprain and the myofascial (connective tissue surrounding all muscles) will tighten and affect future rom of the ankle.
+Chiropractic manipulation to the ankle a few weeks post-injury can also help as well as myofascial release since the joints often jam during a sprain and the myofascial (the connective tissue surrounding all muscles) will tighten and affect future rom of the ankle.

 A proper rehab regimen can yield huge dividends because it will reduce the likelihood of future sprains.

 Here is the article from the NY Times.

 Whenever I see a woman walking (or trying to) in stilettos — skinny heels over 3 inches high — my first thought is, “There’s a sprained ankle waiting to happen.”

 An estimated 28,000 ankle injuries occur daily in the United States, most of them through sporting activities, including jogging on uneven surfaces.
 But while no one suggests remaining sedentary to protect your ankles, experts wisely warn against purposely putting them at risk by wearing hazardous shoes or getting back in the game before an injured ankle has healed.